-In 2011, Holly Bobo was a regular 20-year-old woman living in Darden, Tennessee.
-She was a nursing student who lived with her parents and had a pretty normal life - until the morning of April 13th, when her brother watched her walk into the woods with a mysterious man wearing camouflage, where she disappeared.
-The disappearance of Holly Bobo took another turn when hunters found her remains in the woods four years later, prompting a series of arrests that have never answered the question: “Who killed Holly Bobo?”
+In 2011, Holly Bobo was a 20-year-old woman living in Darden, Tennessee.
+She was a nursing student who lived with her parents and had a pretty normal life - until the morning of April 13th, when she disappeared.
+The disappearance of Holly Bobo took another turn when hunters found her remains in the woods four years later, prompting a series of arrests that took years to answer the question: “Who killed Holly Bobo?”

-The events surrounding Bobo’s death have triggered multiple theories about what really happened - from fantastical stories of a young woman being killed by the government, to simpler stories focusing on a local police force that’s in over its head with a grisly murder investigation.
-The way this case has dragged on, it’s likely that whatever answer the police come up with will never satisfy everyone.
-The only hope is that Bobo’s family finds some sort of closure around the death of their daughter.
+Before peace and justice was served to the Bobo family, though, there was an unusually long interval of time in which rumors and theories abounded.
+The strange events surrounding Bobo’s disappearance and death triggered multiple theories about what really happened - from fantastical stories of a young woman being killed by the government, to simpler stories focusing on a local police force in over its head with a grisly murder investigation.
+The way this case dragged on, it seemed likely that whatever answer the police produced would never satisfy everyone.

 Who Was Holly Bobo Talking To Before She Disappeared?

 The timeline surrounding Holly's murder begins on the morning of April 13, 2011, with Holly's brother, Clint, seeing her outside talking with someone he assumed to be her boyfriend, Drew Scott.
 Clint said that it looked like they were kneeling down and having a heated argument, with the man he thought was Drew doing most of the talking.
 Clint recalled, "The only words I could make out from here were Holly saying, 'No, why?'"